 Based in New York, Captain McMackin flies the A320/321.
 He served as JFK airport base coordinator for the JetBlue ALPA Organizing Committee for nearly four years.

 In addition to his airline experience, Captain McMackin spent 21 years flying Special Ops C-130s and F-16Cs for the U.S. Air Force Reserve.
 During that time, he flew combat missions in Iraq and Serbia.
 He also flew with the "Green Mountain Boys" of the Vermont Air National Guard.

 Captain McMackin and his wife, Paula, live with their children in South Burlington, Vt.

 Air Wisconsin Captain Jeffrey Pruett was elected executive vice president, Group B2, of the Air Line Pilots Association, Int'l, on Oct.
 22, 2014, at the Association's biennial Board of Directors meeting.
 His term began on Jan.
 1, 2015.

 Based in Washington, D.C., Captain Pruett flies the Bombardier CRJ-200.
-He also serves as the Air Wisconsin Master Executive Council Vice Chairman, and Vice Chairman of the US Airways Express Pilots Alliance (USEPA).
-He was also the Air Wisconsin Local Council 49 Chairman and Captain Representative.
+He serves as the Air Wisconsin ALPA Master Executive Council vice chairman and US Airways Express Pilots Alliance (USEPA) vice chairman.
+He also previously served as the Air Wisconsin ALPA Local Council 49 chairman and captain representative.

 Captain Pruett has a bachelor of general studies with minors in professional flight and English from the University of North Dakota.
 He currently lives in Rochester, Minn.